vvgoder/Dataset_for_crashdetection/README.md

 # Dataset_for_Crash_Detection

-We open-sourced part of our crash dataset that involved no privacy (from Internet).
-Moreover, this dataset will be continuously update to promote the field of Crash Detection.
+We open-sourced part of our crash dataset that involved no privacy (from Internet and the CADP dataset).
+Moreover, this dataset is continuously being updated to support the research field of Crash Detection.

 Welcome everyone to join and work together to make the world better！

 ### Simple Description

-- The  dataset contains **1217 crash videos**  that involved no privacy (from Internet)
+- The  dataset contains a total of **2694 crash videos**  that involved no privacy, primarily from the open-source dataset CADP and the Internet.
-- This dataset and its corresponding paper were submitted to **《*IEEE TRANSACTIONS ON INTELLIGENT TRANSPORTATION SYSTEMS*》**
+- This dataset and its corresponding paper were accepted to **《*IEEE TRANSACTIONS ON INTELLIGENT TRANSPORTATION SYSTEMS*》**
   - **Paper name :《An Appearance-Motion Network for Vision-based Crash Detection: Improving the Accuracy in Congested Traffic》**
-  - When accepted, welcome to **cite** our paper if it is helpful!
+  - If this paper help you with your research, welcome to **cite** our paper!

 ### Some Crash Scenarios

 <img  width="900" height="600" src="./images/demo.png"/>